PerfectoCode/Samples/Reporting/JavaScript/protractor-sample/cucumber/README.md

 ## Protractor + Cucumber

-This project shows how to add Perfecto-Reporting functionality to Protracot tests using Cucumber framework.<br/>
+This project shows how to add Perfecto-Reporting functionality to Protractor tests using Cucumber testing framework.<br/>

-Scenario's steps will be automatically will be logged to reporting ui as a test step.
+Scenario's steps will be automatically logged to reporting ui as a test step.

 ## Getting started